teutzue/LSD-Report/README.md

 **Functional Requirements**

-- --Display a set of stories and comments on the front page
+- Display a set of stories and comments on the front page
-- --Stories and comments are posted by users, which have to be registered to and logged into the system to be able to post
+- Stories and comments are posted by users, which have to be registered to and logged into the system to be able to post
-- --Users login to the system via a separate page
+- Users login to the system via a separate page
-- --Users are identified by a user name and a password
+- Users are identified by a user name and a password
-- --New users can register to the system, via a separate page.
+- New users can register to the system, via a separate page.
-- --Users can upvote stories and/or comments
+- Users can upvote stories and/or comments
-- --Design and functionality should mimic the original Hacker News
+- Design and functionality should mimic the original Hacker News
-- --The system should have a Karma point system
+- The system should have a Karma point system
-- --Only registered users can upvote or downvote posts
+- Only registered users can upvote or downvote posts
-- --Only users with 500 Karma points or more can downvote posts
+- Only users with 500 Karma points or more can downvote posts

 **Non Functional requirements** :

 Legal

-- --Webapp has to mention the original Hackernews
+- Webapp has to mention the original Hackernews
-- --Webapp has to mention that this is a school project and it&#39;s not meant to be some kind of competition for Hackernews
+- Webapp has to mention that this is a school project and it&#39;s not meant to be some kind of competition for Hackernews

 Usability

-- --The website has to work smoothly, without any uncaught or critical errors.
+- The website has to work smoothly, without any uncaught or critical errors.
-- --The website wait times should be short
+- The website wait times should be short
-- --Error messages should help a user recover from an error
+- Error messages should help a user recover from an error
-- --Actions that can&#39;t be undone need to have user confirmation
+- Actions that can&#39;t be undone need to have user confirmation

 Implementation

-- --Registered users should not be able to access some other users account and post under their name
+- Registered users should not be able to access some other users account and post under their name

 **System**

 **Functional requirements** :

-- --Be able to fetch the most recent stories that have been persisted in the database
+- Be able to fetch the most recent stories that have been persisted in the database
-- --Store user data (password, username)
+- Store user data (password, username)
-- --Store stories and comments and be able to relate them to who created them
+- Store stories and comments and be able to relate them to who created them
-- --Authenticate users by verifying matching credentials
+- Authenticate users by verifying matching credentials
-- --Be able to modify the data of an already created user
+- Be able to modify the data of an already created user
-- --Have a Karma scale per story and comment
+- Have a Karma scale per story and comment

 **Non Functional requirements** :

 Usability

-- --There should be available and complete user documentation
+- There should be available and complete user documentation

 Reliability

-- --The system has to have an uptime of 95% or more.
+- The system has to have an uptime of 95% or more.
-- --The system should always be able to process data
+- The system should always be able to process data

 Performance

-- --The system has to be robust and fast
+- The system has to be robust and fast
-- --The website should be dynamic
+- The website should be dynamic
-- --Must be able to scale
+- Must be able to scale
-- --Timely delivery of processed data
+- Timely delivery of processed data

 Supportability

-- --The system's basic functionalities should be tested
+- The system's basic functionalities should be tested
-- --The backend and frontend should not be heavily coupled
+- The backend and frontend should not be heavily coupled

 Implementation

-- --The system must utilize a VCS system
+- The system must utilize a VCS system
-- --Each component of the system can be upgraded separately
+- Each component of the system can be upgraded separately
-- --The two major components of our System (frontend and backend) need to have continuous integration.
+- The two major components of our System (frontend and backend) need to have continuous integration.

 Interface

-- --System requires a REST API
+- System requires a REST API
-- --The REST API has to allow external program to query its state
+- The REST API has to allow external program to query its state

 Packaging

-- --Project has to be shipped with whole data that is necessary (database scripts etc.)
+- Project has to be shipped with whole data that is necessary (database scripts etc.)
-- --Project has to utilize virtualization in order to be software independent (docker)
+- Project has to utilize virtualization in order to be software independent (docker)

 **1.2.
 Development process**